edisplay/RCB_TA_notes/week-4-jquery-rpg/lesson-plan-4.1.md

 ```

 ### 2. Everyone do (10 minutes)

+* *Open the Code to the above exercise located in 4.1-in-class-exercises/lesson-4.1.exercise1_coffeeMenu folder.*

 * *Call on a student to go over the previous exercise*

 ### 3. Instructor do (5 minutes)